turingschool/curriculum/tutorials/controllers/render_and_redirect.markdown

 #### In Another Controller

-Most commonly you want to render the template for an action in its own controller.
+Most commonly you want to render the template for an action in the same controller.
 Occasionally, you might want to render an action from another controller.
 Use a string parameter and prefix it with the other controller's name:

 ```ruby
 render 'articles/new'
 ```

-Even if this were executed in the `CommentsController` it would pull the view template corresponding to `ArticlesController#new`.
+If this were executed in the `CommentsController` it would pull the view template corresponding to `ArticlesController#new`.

 ### Content Without a View Template